prembasumatary/edx-documentation/en_us/shared/developing_course/testing_courseware.rst

         :ref:`Draft (Unpublished Changes)` that would be available to learners who belong to the specified content group.

-    * - :ref:`Learner in an Enrollment Track<Student in Content Group
+    * - :ref:`Learner in an Enrollment Track<Learner in Enrollment Track Group
         View>`
       - You see content that has a status of :ref:`Published and Live` that would be available to learners who are in the specified enrollment track.
       - In addition to the content you would see in "View Live" mode, you also see content that has a status of :ref:`Draft (Never Published)` or :ref:`Draft (Unpublished Changes)` that would be available to learners